The Benefits of Goat Milk Skincare

 From the farm to the fridge to the vanity, there are more uses for milk than building strong, healthy bones or enjoying a cold glass with some cookies.
 Milk is a rising-star ingredient in the beauty and skincare world, and it’s gaining popularity for good reason: Simply put, milk contains lactic acid, which has proven itself to be a superior skin-softening agent and a natural exfoliant that doesn’t set off alarm bells for irritation or dryness.

-From acne to anti-aging products, these types of acids are a staple in skincare.
-They are commonly extracted from milk, fruits, or plants and added to a myriad of skincare products.
+These types of acids are commonly extracted from fruits or plants and added to a myriad of skincare products.
 While cow’s milk remains popular, goat milk is springing into dairy-beauty routines everywhere, so let’s skim over some reasons why you should get your goat milk on.

 Here at Beekman, we play well with udders and remember our roots; our original simple goat milk soap is the product that started it all, and it grew to almost cult status overnight.
 Made the old fashioned way, by hand and with only the purest ingredients, it’s completely unscented, making it one of the most natural beauty products available.